gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the processing of the Joining Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.

-If the joining node is not exclusively configured as monitor, the Group Manager performs also the following actions.
+If the joining node has not taken exclusively the role of monitor, the Group Manager performs also the following actions.

 * The Group Manager selects an available OSCORE Sender ID in the OSCORE group, and exclusively assigns it to the joining node.